gaehlerm/SoftwareEngineering/README.md

 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
 14.	snake_case notation is easier to read than camelCase.
 Use snake_case notation for variables and functions, camelCase for class definitions and file names.
 Though it is more important to stick to the rules used in an ongoing project than coming up with your own notation rules.
 15. Classes and operations should reveal their purpose by the name.
 This relieves the developers from reading the internals and thus saving a lot of time.
 The name should be part of the Ubiquitous language.
+16. Prefer explicit names over implicit names, prefer `hammer` over `nail_smashing_rod`.
+Don't use generic words like "data" or "info".
+They don't tell you anything.
+The name `server_can_start()` is vague compared to `can_listen_on_port()`.
+17. Attach units to a variable name if existing.
+For example `timeout_duration_ms`.
+18. Avoid negated terms (and preferably avoid booleans all together). `is_not_empty` is harder to read than `is_empty`.
+19. Normal reasoning should be able to tell you how an algorithm roughly scales.
+A function `size()` should not be O(n).
+If you want to have a function calculating the size that is O(n), you should call it `compute_size()`.
+20. At times it is suggested to use a trailing underscore character to class variables.
+This is to distinguish them from local variables.
+However, I think this is a sign of bad code.
+If you need such a distinction, your methods are probably too long and your class might be too big.

 ## Copilot